-The arrayd.conf(4) man page explains the syntax rules for forming entries in the configuration files.
+The man page arrayd.conf(4) details the syntax rules for forming entries in the configuration files.
 An important feature of this syntax is the use of several kinds of text substitution, by which variable text is substituted into entries when they are executed.